ajmssc/cpp-ethereum/README.md

 Ubuntu 14.04.
 OpenCL + CUDA (for NVIDIA cards)

 You might get an error regarding package `libjson-rpc-cpp-dev`.
 That package was renamed to `libjson-rpc-cpp-dev` in Ubuntu 15.10+.
+Just replace the package name in the `apt-get install ...` line.

 ```bash
 wget http://developer.download.nvidia.com/compute/cuda/repos/ubuntu1404/x86_64/cuda-repo-ubuntu1404_7.5-18_amd64.deb